Topic: President Kennedy’s Press Conferences

 Time Required: 2 class sessions

-President Kennedy was the first U.S. President to hold live televised press conferences.
-During his years in office, he held one, on average, every sixteen days.
+President Kennedy was the first US president to hold live televised press conferences.
+During his years in office, on average, he held one every sixteen days.

 - discuss major events that occurred during President Kennedy’s administration.